 When a person creates a trust as part of their estate plan, there are steps that must be taken under the law in order to administer that document after they pass.
+If you have been named as a successor trustee, visit our For Successor Trustees page for an instructional video and downloadable guide.
 We offer successor trustees a no-cost initial consultation to go over the entire trust administration process.
 Contact our Sacramento estate planning office today to schedule your initial consultation and learn how our law firm can help you.

 WHAT ARE THE STEPS INVOLVED IN A TRUST ADMINISTRATION?

 Our firm offers an initial no-cost consultation for the successor trustee to discuss the trust administration process with one of our attorneys.